Lerg/lua_oop/README.md

-How you can see new meta's are better at creation but quite lacks on simulation part.
+How you can see new meta's are better at creation but quite lacks on simulation part, also new meta's eat significantly less memory.